TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/InvitationApi.md

     # Create an instance of the API class
     api_instance = tiledb.cloud.rest_api.InvitationApi(api_client)
-    namespace = 'namespace_example' # str | namespace array is in (an organization name or user's username) invitation = 'invitation_example' # str | the id of invitation about to be cancelled array = 'array_example' # str | name/uri of array that is url-encoded
+    namespace = 'namespace_example' # str | namespace array is in (an organization name or user's username) invitation = 'invitation_example' # str | the ID of invitation about to be cancelled array = 'array_example' # str | name/uri of array that is url-encoded

     try: